-Bloodworms is the only talent worth considering on this tier.
+Bloodworms is the go-to generic talent on this tier.
 The auto-attack damage dealt by the bloodworms is significant, and the defensive bonus, while weak, is passive and is more valuable when tanking more difficult content.

 - Purgatory passively allows you to survive a killing blow, once every 4 minutes.
 The attack that would otherwise kill you places a 3-second healing absorption debuff on you instead.
 The debuff absorbs healing equal to the amount of damage that the killing blow would have done to you.
 While the debuff is active, you cannot be killed, and any damage taken is added to the healing absorption effect.
 If the effect is still present when the 3 seconds run out (meaning, if you have not been healed for the entire amount by then), you will die.

 - Red Thirst reduces the cooldown of Vampiric Blood by 1 second for every 10 Runic Power spent.